hkawash/feature-matching-example/README.md

 # Feature detection and matching example

-This is an example to show how feature point detection can be used to find a registered planer object from video images.
+This is an example to show how feature point detection can be used to find a registered planar object from video images.

 Registration step:
 <img alt="registration" src="registeration.png" height="256">